isomerpages/moe-zhonghuasec/_achievements/Roll of Honour.md

 We express our sincerest apologies if any scholar's name is inadvertently left out from the above list.
-Corrections and queries may be sent to [teo\_kexin\_estee@moe.edu.sg](mailto:teo_kexin_estee@moe.edu.sg)
+Corrections and queries may be sent to <a href="mailto:teo_kexin_estee@moe.edu.sg">teo_kexin_estee@moe.edu.sg</a>